ClaytonFarr/justship/README.md

      - should receive verification email (and also see 'Transactional Stream' messages number update in Postmark account)
      - should be able to sign in (and also see a new user in Turso `users` table with `email_verified=1`)
      - should see events in PostHog 'Web Analytics' dashboard
-7. (Optional: if have paid user accounts) Setup billing with **[Stripe](https://stripe.com)**
+7. Activate plans and billing on **[Stripe](https://stripe.com)**
-   - create new account OR access existing account
-     - configure public details at 'Settings : Business : Public details' (e.g. business name, help link, privacy/terms links, etc.)
-   - setup test environment
-     - search for 'Product Catalog'
-       - create a product for each plan level (e.g. 'Starter Plan', 'Pro Plan', 'Elite Plan')
-       - add pricing for each product (can optionally add multiple prices per product for monthly/yearly)
-       - will most likely use 'flat-rate' billing (for app recurring subscriptions)
-     - configure Customer Portal settings at 'Settings : Billing : Customer portal'
-       - e.g. business info, ability to switch subscription plans, etc.
-       - optional: configure branding settings at 'Settings : Business : Branding'
-     - search for 'Developers : Webhooks' (may be called 'Event Destinations' later)
-       - create new endpoint with url `https://{www.yourdomain.com}/stripe/webhook`
-       - add events to listen for:
-         - `checkout.session.completed`
-         - `customer.subscription.deleted`
-         - `customer.subscription.updated`
-         - `invoice.paid`
-         - `invoice.payment_failed`
-       - save endpoint and copy 'Signing secret' value to `STRIPE_WEBHOOK_SIGNING_SECRET_TEST` in `.env` (locally and in Vercel project)
-     - search for 'Developers : API Keys'
-       - copy key to `STRIPE_SECRET_KEY_TEST` in `.env` (locally and in Vercel project)
-   - test plan subscriptions
-     - …
-   - make account live / setup production environment
+   - make account live & setup production environment
      - complete company details at 'Settings : Business : Business details' to activate production environment
-     - in production environment, repeat steps above to create Products, configure Customer Portal, create webhook
+     - in production environment, repeat steps in 'Development : Stripe' above to create Products, configure Customer Portal, create webhook
-       - yep, for some reason, this all has to be redone manually 🤦‍♂️
+       - yep, for some reason, most of this has to be redone manually 🤦‍♂️
+       - when viewing products, can select '...' menu and 'Copy to live mode' link
+     - within your free product (aka plan), select '...' menu link next to your $0 price and 'Copy price ID'
+       - copy price id value to `STRIPE_FREE_PLAN_PRICE_ID` in `.env` (locally and in Vercel project)
      - copy production webhook signing secret to `STRIPE_WEBHOOK_SIGNING_SECRET` in `.env` (locally and in Vercel project)
      - copy production secret key to `STRIPE_SECRET_KEY` in `.env` (locally and in Vercel project)
-8. (Optional: if want to use Google sign-up/in) Setup Google OAuth with **[Google Cloud](https://console.cloud.google.com/)**
-   - set `PUBLIC_GOOGLE_OAUTH_ENABLED=true` in `.env` (both locally and in Vercel project)
-   - create new account, or access existing account
-   - create new project, or use existing project
-   - navigate to 'APIs & Services' : 'Credentials'
-   - select '+ Create Credentials' : 'OAuth client ID'
-   - (other details pending) …

 ========================